 How will this project solve this problem?

-Distribution of reusable sanitary pads will radically create a world where girls can step boldly into the promise of their future.
-In this case, vulnerable school girls in our community will be assisted to acquire at least one sanitary pad per month (3 packets per term)
+Distribution of reusable sanitary pads will enable vulnerable school girls in our community to acquire at least one sanitary pad per month (3 packets per term)

 Potential Long Term Impact